 Students can be dropped off beginning at 7:55.
 For students needing supervision prior to that window, a Before School Care Program is available.
 More information and a fee schedule can be found on the school's website.
+Classroom instruction will begin promptly at 8:15, so all scholars should arrive in time to organize their materials and be ready to learn at that time.
 Students who arrive after 8:10 will be marked tardy and must report to the front office to sign in and are subject to consequences as outlined within the Code of Student Conduct.